 Note from Brigadoon Fitness

 This article points out some great points about running on an inclined treadmill.
-For those of you that don’t have anywhere outside to run, this is a great option.
-Running on an incline on your treadmill increases calorie burning, lower leg muscles by targeting the hamstrings and glutes, and boosts your heart rate.
+For those of you that don’t have anywhere outside to run, incline running on a treadmill is a great option.
+Using the incline on your treadmill has many benefits such as increased calorie burning, strengthens lower leg muscles by targeting the hamstrings and glutes, and boosts your heart rate.
 By increasing the intensity of your workout it can help you loose weight because your body is working harder and burning more calories.
 By increasing the incline you don’t have to increase the time or speed of the workout or put additional stress on your joints.